mohalkarushikesh/AI-ML-Engineer-Notes/Mathematical Foundations of Machine Learning/Section 1 Data Structures for Linear Algebra.md

 - **Practice**: Creation exercises
 - **Other Concepts**:
   - Vector transposition:  switching the vector's columns and rows
   - Norms: function that measures the size of a vector, matrix or tesor.
-It's a way to quantify the magnitude of vector
+It's a way to quantify the magnitude of vector (absolute value is a non-negative value or the number's distance from zero)
     - L1 Norm: also known as the Euclidean norm, is a way to measure the distance between a vector and the origin
     - L2 Norm: the sum of absolute norm of all the components of a vector.It's also know as Manhattan norm or the Taxicab norm, squared L2 norm equals simply x^Tx
     - Max Norm: also known as the "L∞ norm", is a mathematical concept that measures the "size" of a vector by taking the absolute value of its largest component